 Commissioner Bugay called the meeting to order at 7:05 pm. in accordance with the Wetlands Protection Act, M.G.L.
 Chapter 131, Section 40, the Dedham Wetlands Bylaw, and the Dedham Stormwater Management Bylaw.

-Commissioner Bugay read the following projects to be continued
+Commissioner Bugay read the following projects to be continued: